*Our Playback System

 We love the new VPI Super Platter.
 It’s a big step up over the acrylic platter, which makes records sound more like CDs, kind of thin, vague, edgy.
 The original TNT type Aries platter is a very similar design to the Super Platter, and so when I got my super platter it was obviously better after the first five seconds of play but not dramatically better.
 On a customer’s TNT with the acrylic platter it was huge.

-The bigger and more powerful the stereo, the bigger will be the difference, because it has to do with weight and heft and solidness and those sorts of issues, the kind that so many modern audiophiles ignore.
-(The CD guys don’t even know what those things are because CDs rarely have those qualities.)
+The bigger and more powerful the stereo, the bigger will be the difference, because it has to do with weight and heft and solidness and those sorts of sonic qualities, the kind that too many modern audiophiles ignore.
+(The CD guys don’t even know what those things are because CDs so rarely have those qualities, certainly never in abundance the way good records do.)

 These are the kind of upgrades we love to do, and the reason is no doubt obvious to all you audiophiles out there.
 Pop the new platter on and thirty seconds later you can hear the difference.
 Not sure about the change?
 Don’t like it?
 Thirty seconds later you can have your old platter spinning to see exactly what happened to the sound.